 Richard Kenyon

 • Richard Kenyon is a theatre and film director, producer, and educator with more than three decades of experience working across North America.
-Known for his imaginative approach to both classical and contemporary work, he has founded and led several arts organizations, including The Shakespeare Company and Shakespeare in the Mountains in Canada, and Soul In Bliss Theater in Los Angeles, where he currently serves as Artistic Director.
+Known for his imaginative, minimalist approach to both classical and contemporary work, he has founded and led several arts organizations, including The Shakespeare Company and Shakespeare in the Mountains in Canada, and Soul In Bliss Theater in Los Angeles, where he currently serves as Artistic Director.

 Connect With Us